DIYmasks/diymasks.github.io/index.md

 - you should prevent the outside of the mask from touching your face (remember: if the mask prevented any infected droplets from getting into your mouth/nose, they will be right there *on the mask*.
 You don't want to rub them on your face)
 - different type of masks have different durability.
 Some can be reused, some can be washed.
 In general, if the mask is damp, it needs to dry before you can reuse it.
 If the mask has holes or is falling apart, it should be discarded.
 If your mask is reusable, to avoid being infected by the particles it may have collected, you can store it in a safe place (e.g.: a plastic bag) for 4 days before taking it out and letting it dry.

 The images below are from the World Health Organization [website](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/advice-for-public/when-and-how-to-use-masks).
-We amended them (and omitted one) in line with our advice to reuse masks.
+We amended them (and omitted one) in line with our view on the matter.
+See [below](https://diymasks.github.io/#full-disclosure) for our reasons .

 ![alt text](masks-1.png)